 In the second summer term, staring in July and running through mid-August, we offer LAT 102, LAT 202, and GRK 102.

 The Department of Classics is especially interested in promoting language study by students from underrepresented groups.
 To cover tuition and other costs, we would be pleased to offer bursaries to deserving students, from the University of Toronto and other institutions, from $500 to $1,500 per term, up to a maximum of $3,000 for two terms.

-For more information, visit our website and contact our Undergraduate Coordinator (firstname.lastname@example.org), or the Interim Chair Jonathan Burgess (email@example.com).
+For more information, see the bursary information page and contact our Undergraduate Coordinator (firstname.lastname@example.org), or the Chair (email@example.com).